 Our program takes a classical approach to Faith Formation where we dedicate ourselves to teaching our students the essentials of the Faith.
 We want them to learn about what our Church teaches and why we choose to be Catholic.
 Our Catholic Faith holds the Truth, but it is up to us to learn what the Truth is!

-At a child’s baptism, both parents and godparents make a promise to God, to their Catholic Community, and to their child, that they will raise their child Catholic.
-Parents, therefore, are a child’s first catechist.
-We look to aid in this endeavor as best we can, helping you fulfill your promise to teach them the Truth.
+At a child's baptism, both parents and godparents make a promise to God, to their Catholic Community, and to their child, that they will raise their child Catholic.
+Parents, therefore, are a child's first catechists.
+We look to aid in this endeavor as best we can, helping them fulfill their promise to teach them the Truth.

 Accepted students: Pre - K (age 3) up to high school students